salaimanis/azure-ocr-tool/README.md

-# 🖼️ Azure OCR Tool
+so# 🖼️ Azure OCR Tool

 A Python app using **Azure Document Intelligence API** to extract text and tables from image files (JPEG, PNG, etc.).
 It features a simple **Streamlit** GUI for a smooth user experience.